Asymmetric warfare: Ukraine

-The 2022 Russian invasion of Ukraine has resulted in a classical asymmetrical warfare scenario.
-Russia's superior military might, including its vast nuclear arsenal and seemingly superior armored forces has not helped Russia surmount fierce opposition from the Armed Forces of Ukraine, which has inflicted severe blows against the Russian Armed Forces by relying on technologically advanced weaponry supplied by the west.
+The 2022 Russian invasion of Ukraine has resulted in what could be described in some respects as an asymmetrical warfare scenario.
+Russia has a much larger economy, population, and has superior military might to Ukraine.
+The use of MAGURA V5 unmanned surface vehicles (USVs) to attack Russian Black Sea Fleet ships such as the Tsezar Kunikov has been cited as example of asymmetrical warfare by analysts.

 Semi-symmetric warfare

 A new understanding of warfare has emerged amidst the 2022 Russian invasion of Ukraine.
 Although this type of warfare does not oppose an insurgency to a counter-insurgency force, it does involve two actors with substantially asymmetrical means of waging war.
 Notably, as technology has improved war-fighting capabilities, it has also made them more complex, thus requiring greater expertise, training, flexibility and decentralization.
-The nominally weaker military can take advantage of those complexities and seek to eliminate the asymmetry.
+The nominally weaker military can exploit those complexities and seek to eliminate the asymmetry.
 This has been observed in Ukraine, as defending forces used a rich arsenal of anti-tank and anti-air missiles to negate the invading forces' apparent mechanized and aerial superiority, thus denying their ability to conduct combined arms operations.
-The success of this strategy will be compounded by access to real-time intelligence and the adversary's inability to utilize its own forces to the maximum of their potential, due to factors such as inability to plan, brief and execute complex, full-spectrum operations.
+The success of this strategy will be compounded by access to real-time intelligence and the adversary's inability to utilize its forces to the maximum of their potential due to factors such as the inability to plan, brief and execute complex, full-spectrum operations.